-Appendix B - Supplementary Information Form PAR PART B - to be completed by a Church Priest or Minister Full Full name of child Church Priest or minister Addı ress Tele phone n your knowledge, ext in bold: please tick box if it describes the child's circumstances, with reference to Criterion 3 Children who are Baptised Catholic, with a sibling on roll at this school when the application is made.
-Criterion 4 Other children who are Baptised Catholic.
-Criterion 5 Children with a parent who is a Baptised Catholic.
-Criterion 6 Children who are Baptised at another Christian church, with a sibling on roll at this school when the application is made.
-Criterion 7 Other children who are Baptised at another Christian church.
-Criterion 8 Children with a parent who is a Baptised at another Christian church.
-I confirm that the information provided above is accurate.
-Privacy and Data Protection: Your personal data is being used by The School and Devon County Council's Admissions Service for the purposes of an application for admission to school.
+PART B - to be completed by a Church Priest or Minister Full name of child Chur ch Pries t or minister Addr ess Telep phone From your knowledge, please tick b ox if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic and who are siblings of pupils on roll at this school.
+Criterion 4 Priority will next be given to other children who are Baptised Catholic.
+Criterion 5 Priority will next be given to children with a parent who is a Baptised Catholic.
+Criterion 6 Priority will next be given to children who have been Baptised at another Christian church who are siblings of pupils on roll at this school Criterion 7 Priority will next be given to other children who have been Baptised at another Christian church.
+Criterion 8 Priority will next be given to children with a parent who has been Baptised at another Christian church.
+I conf irm that the information provided above is accurate.

+Privacy and Data Protection:

+Your personal data is being used by The School and Devon County Council's Admissions Service for the purposes of an application for admission to school.
 We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at http://devon.cc/admisisonsGDPR Please confirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
 You have the right to withdraw your consent at any time.
 Should you wish to withdraw consent, please contact the Admissions Team at admissions@devon.gov.uk or 0345 115 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulations, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
-For more information about Data Protection, please contact the School or visit https://new.devon.gov.uk/accesstoinformation/data-protection .
-Please sign here famil stance in completing this Supplementary Information Form.
-Please note that if a at the school and appeals against the decision, this form may be used as evidence
+If you wish to exercise any of your rights under the General Data Protection Regulations, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformation.gov.uk/accesstoinformation/data-protection.